 The Office of Citywide Procurement (OCP), formerly known as the Division of Municipal Supply Services, is the chief procurement agent for the City of New York and is responsible for purchasing certain services and goods whose total value exceeds the small purchase limit of $100,000 (for M/WBE awarded contracts, awards may go up to $150,000).
 Annually, OCP processes procurements worth approximately $1 billion for over 100 City agencies, departments, boards and authorities.

 As new PASSPort functionality is deployed to facilitate the City's procurement process, DCAS encourages all contractors that currently do business with the City or seek to do business in the future with the City to create a vendor account in PASSPort.
-Please reference the Vendor Account Creation manual for step by step instructions on how to create a vendor account in PASSPort.
-For more information on PASSPort, visit the Mayor's Office of Contract Services (MOCS) PASSPort Webpage or reach out to the MOCS Service Desk at firstname.lastname@example.org.
+Please reference the Vendor Account Creation Manual for step-by-step instructions on how to create a vendor account in PASSPort.
+For more information on PASSPort, visit the Mayor's Office of Contract Services (MOCS) PASSPort webpage or reach out to the MOCS Service Desk at firstname.lastname@example.org.

 Do you have a general question, comment or suggestion for us?
 If so, please email OCP.

-The New York City Council enacted Local Law 77 of 2018 which required the Department of Small Business Services, in consultation with the City Chief Procurement Officer to develop and make available to all contracting agencies a subcontractor resource guide which provides subcontractors with information about their rights with respect to payment by the contractor and available city services.
-Please visit the Subcontractor Resource Guide website for more information.
+The New York City Council enacted Local Law 77 of 2018 which requires the Department of Small Business Services, in consultation with the City Chief Procurement Officer, to develop and make available to all contracting agencies a subcontractor resource guide which provides subcontractors with information about their rights with respect to payment by the contractor and available City services.